Large Hadron Collider: Design

 The collider is contained in a circular tunnel, with a circumference of 26.7 km, at a depth ranging from 50 to 175 m underground.
 The variation in depth was deliberate, to reduce the amount of tunnel that lies under the Jura Mountains to avoid having to excavate a vertical access shaft there.
-A tunnel was chosen to avoid having to purchase expensive land on the surface, which would also have an impact on the landscape and to take advantage of the shielding against background radiation that the earth's crust provides.
+A tunnel was chosen to avoid having to purchase expensive land on the surface and to take advantage of the shielding against background radiation that the Earth's crust provides.

 The 3.8 m wide concrete-lined tunnel, constructed between 1983 and 1988, was formerly used to house the Large Electron–Positron Collider.
 The tunnel crosses the border between Switzerland and France at four points, with most of it in France.
 Surface buildings hold ancillary equipment such as compressors, ventilation equipment, control electronics and refrigeration plants.

 The collider tunnel contains two adjacent parallel beamlines (or beam pipes) each containing a beam, which travel in opposite directions around the ring.
 The beams intersect at four points around the ring, which is where the particle collisions take place.
 Some 1,232 dipole magnets keep the beams on their circular path (see image), while an additional 392 quadrupole magnets are used to keep the beams focused, with stronger quadrupole magnets close to the intersection points in order to maximize the chances of interaction where the two beams cross.
 Magnets of higher multipole orders are used to correct smaller imperfections in the field geometry.
-In total, about 10,000 superconducting magnets are installed, with the dipole magnets having a mass of over 27 tonnes.
-Approximately 96 tonnes of superfluid helium-4 is needed to keep the magnets, made of copper-clad niobium-titanium, at their operating temperature of 1.9 K, making the LHC the largest cryogenic facility in the world at liquid helium temperature.
+In total, about 10,000 superconducting magnets are installed, with each of the 1232 dipole magnets having a mass of 35 tonnes.
+About 96 tonnes of superfluid helium-4 is needed to keep the magnets, made of copper-clad niobium-titanium, at their operating temperature of 1.9 K, making the LHC the largest cryogenic facility in the world at liquid helium temperature.
 LHC uses 470 tonnes of Nb–Ti superconductor.

 During LHC operations, the CERN site draws roughly 200 MW of electrical power from the French electrical grid, which, for comparison, is about one-third the energy consumption of the city of Geneva; the LHC accelerator and detectors draw about 120 MW thereof.
 Each day of its operation generates 140 terabytes of data.